-- The securities are subject to risks associated with the CMS spread and each of the underlying indices and may be negatively affected by adverse movements in any one of these variables, regardless of the performance of the others.
+- The notes are subject to risks associated with the CMS spread and each of the underlying indices and may be negatively affected by adverse movements in any one of these variables, regardless of the performance of the others.
 The amount of any variable coupon payments you receive will depend on the performance of the CMS spread and each of the underlying indices.
-If the CMS spread is low or zero, causing the relevant contingent rate to be low or zero, the securities will pay a low or no coupon even if the closing levels of the underlying indices are consistently greater than their respective accrual barrier levels.
-Conversely, even if the CMS spread is high, causing the relevant contingent rate to be high, the securities will pay no coupon if the closing level of any of the underlying indices is consistently less than its respective accrual barrier level.
-Moreover, if the closing level of any one of the underlying indices is less than its respective accrual barrier level, the accrual condition will not be satisfied, and no interest will accrue on the securities, even if the closing levels of the other underlying indices are significantly greater than their accrual barrier levels.
-Accordingly, you will be subject to risks associated with the CMS spread and each of the underlying indices, and your return on the securities will depend significantly on the relationship between such risks over the term of the securities.
-If any one performs sufficiently poorly, you may receive low or no variable coupon payments for an extended period of time, or even throughout the entire period following the first year of the term of the securities, even if the others perform favorably.
-Furthermore, if the final index level of one underlying index is less than its final barrier level, you will incur a significant loss at maturity, even if the final index levels of the other underlying indices are greater than their respective final barrier levels. - The variable coupon payments and the payment at maturity depend on multiple variables, and you are therefore exposed to greater risks of receiving no variable coupon payments after the first year, and to a greater risk of loss at maturity, than if the securities were linked to just one variable.
-The risk that you will receive no variable coupon payment on one or more coupon payment dates after the first year, and the risk that you will incur a significant loss at maturity, is greater if you invest in the securities as opposed to substantially similar securities that are linked to the performance of just one variable.
-With multiple variables, it is more likely that the securities will accrue low or no interest during an accrual period, or that you will not be repaid the stated principal amount of your securities at maturity, than if payments on the securities were contingent on only one variable. - The securities will be subject to risks associated with the CMS spread.
-The relevant contingent rate for any coupon payment date after the first year following issuance of the securities will depend on the CMS spread as of the CMS spread determination date for the related accrual period.
+If the CMS spread is low or zero, causing the relevant contingent rate to be low or zero, the notes will pay a low or no coupon even if the closing levels of the underlying indices are consistently greater than their respective accrual barrier levels.
+Conversely, even if the CMS spread is high, causing the relevant contingent rate to be high, the notes will pay no coupon if the closing level of any of the underlying indices is consistently less than its respective accrual barrier level.
+Moreover, if the closing level of any one of the underlying indices is less than its respective accrual barrier level, the accrual condition will not be satisfied, and no interest will accrue on the notes, even if the closing levels of the other underlying indices are significantly greater than their accrual barrier levels.
+Accordingly, you will be subject to risks associated with the CMS spread and each of the underlying indices, and your return on the notes will depend significantly on the relationship between such risks over the term of the notes.
+If any one performs sufficiently poorly, you may receive low or no variable coupon payments for an extended period of time, or even throughout the entire period following the first year of the term of the notes, even if the others perform favorably. - The variable coupon payments depend on multiple variables, and you are therefore exposed to greater risks of receiving no variable coupon payments after the first year than if the notes were linked to just one variable.
+The risk that you will receive no variable coupon payment on one or more coupon payment dates after the first year is greater if you invest in the notes as opposed to substantially similar securities that are linked to the performance of just one variable.
+With multiple variables, it is more likely that the notes will accrue low or no interest during an accrual period than if payments on the notes were contingent on only one variable. - The notes will be subject to risks associated with the CMS spread.
+The relevant contingent rate for any coupon payment date after the first year following issuance of the notes will depend on the CMS spread as of the CMS spread determination date for the related accrual period.